 GIS has revolutionized traditional disciplines such as geography and inspired scientists from a broad range of fields to combine efforts on leading-edge research.

 GIS graduates will encounter a wide variety of career options, as businesses and governments race to take advantage of technological advances.
 If they wish to enter the public sector, they may work in areas such as public administration and policy analysis; public safety, criminology and emergency preparedness management; environmental management; or urban, regional, social service and transportation planning.
-Businesses also recruit GISc graduates, especially companies focused on marketing; site selection, logistics and real estate; resource exploration (including petroleum) and others.
+Businesses also recruit GISc graduates, especially those focused on marketing; global logistics and real estate; resource exploration (including petroleum) and others.

 Students who graduate with a BS also may move on to graduate school, perhaps entering UT Dallas’ highly regarded MS or PhD geospatial programs.

-The general BS degree requires 120 hours to graduate: 42 hours from the University’s core curriculum, 44 hours from the major and 34 hours of electives.
+The general BS degree requires 120 hours to graduate: 42 hours from the University’s core curriculum, 42 hours from the major, 15 hours of prescribed electives and 21 hours of free electives.

 As an undergraduate in EPPS, you will have the chance to work with professors who are probing issues that will affect your future.
 You will develop the vital skills you need to thrive in a rapidly evolving, highly competitive job market.
 EPPS will prepare you for careers in government, nonprofits and the private sector that enable you to make a real difference in the world of today and tomorrow.